fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 When I raise my head and suddenly see Jibreel (as) on the right side of the Most Merciful and you know what he says in this "I swear by Allah Jibreel never saw Allah before that Day."

+## Jahannam is brought near

+People will hear Jahannah roar and it will have desire to take the sinners.

+Jahannam is pulled with 70,000 chains trying to control it. and each chain is handled by 70,000 angels

 </details><details><summary>

 ## Shafaah (Intercessions)